AdobeDocs/workfront.it-IT/help/quicksilver/agile/use-scrum-in-an-agile-team/scrum-board/manage-scrum-board.md

 ---
 product-area: agile-and-teams;projects;user-management
 navigation-topic: scrum-board
-title: Gestione di storie e problemi sulla bacheca Scrum
+title: Manage Stories and Issues on the Scrum Board
-description: Puoi spostare una storia o un problema dalla bacheca Scrum a un’altra iterazione o nel backlog, oppure eliminarlo dalla bacheca Scrum.
-Quando elimini una storia o un problema, questa viene spostata nel Cestino per 30 giorni e può essere ripristinata solo dall'amministratore di sistema.
+description: You can move a story or issue from the Scrum board to another iteration or to the backlog, or delete it from the Scrum board.
+When you delete a story or issue, it is moved to the Recycle Bin for 30 days and can be recovered only by the system administrator.
-author: Jenny
+author: Courtney
 feature: Agile
 exl-id: 72990251-0264-4e68-83ef-1a9cde5b685c
-source-git-commit: f1e945ca2508fc7ae1feaa5e97677458d175212f
+source-git-commit: 4261febe4af8628508083fa18e4767e3fd3e1136
 workflow-type: tm+mt
 source-wordcount: '477'
-ht-degree: 3%
+ht-degree: 10%

 ---

-# Gestisci storie e problemi sulla bacheca [!UICONTROL Scrum]
+# Manage stories and issues on the [!UICONTROL Scrum] board

-È possibile spostare una storia o un problema dalla bacheca [!UICONTROL Scrum] a un&#39;altra iterazione o nel backlog oppure eliminarlo dalla bacheca [!UICONTROL Scrum].
+You can move a story or issue from the [!UICONTROL Scrum] board to another iteration or to the backlog, or delete it from the [!UICONTROL Scrum] board.
 Quando elimini una storia o un problema, questa viene spostata nel Cestino per 30 giorni e può essere ripristinata solo dall&#39;amministratore di sistema.

-Per rimuovere un’attività o un problema dall’iterazione senza eliminarlo o inviarlo al backlog, vai al progetto e rimuovi il team Agile dalla colonna delle assegnazioni.
-In questo modo l’attività o il problema viene rimosso dalla bacheca Scrum, ma rimane nel progetto.
+To remove a task or issue from the iteration without deleting it or sending it to the backlog, go to the project and remove the Agile team from the assignment column.
+This removes the task or issue from the Scrum board, but it remains on the project.

 ## Requisiti di accesso

 +++ Espandi per visualizzare i requisiti di accesso per la funzionalità descritta in questo articolo.

-Per eseguire i passaggi descritti in questo articolo, è necessario disporre dei seguenti diritti di accesso:
+Per eseguire i passaggi descritti in questo articolo, devi disporre dei seguenti diritti di accesso:

 <table style="table-layout:auto">
  <tbody>